Practice

 Beginner Eastern Christian

-The Orthodox tradition's standard fasting discipline — no meat, dairy, or oil on Wednesdays and Fridays, with stricter practice during the major fasting periods — is the natural starting point.
-But the tradition is also practical: pastoral wisdom has always adjusted the standard for those whose health, circumstances, or stage of life make it inappropriate.
+Begin with something modest and sustainable.
+Even one meal of intentional fasting per week, held with genuine prayer intention, begins to develop the capacity the tradition describes.
+The tradition is also realistic: pastoral wisdom has always adjusted the standard for those whose health, circumstances, or stage of life make full observance inappropriate.
 The goal is spiritual benefit, not suffering for its own sake.

 The body that has learned to fast has learned something important: it can say no to itself.
 That no, practiced in the domain of food, becomes available throughout the interior life.